-I've never been able to repeat the feat - it's very rare for the wind to blow in the right direction, and most of the time the trees have too much foliage for the wind to be steady and strong at ground level.
+I've rarely been able to repeat the feat - the wind just doesn't blow in the right direction more than a coiple of days a year, and most of the time the trees have too much foliage for the wind to be steady and strong at ground level.
 However, I have managed to take other pictures by launching from a nearby car-park (on Sunday, when there hardly any cars).
 Some of these appear below.

 ||Our house and garden fill most of this picture.
 Leechwell Lane can be seen on the lower extreme right and I'm just visible at the extreme lower left.
 At this point I was using only half of the FlowForm's frilly tail - you can see the other half lying on the lawn between me and the porch.||

 ||This view shows just how tree-filled the neighbourhood is, and how unsuited to kite-flying!
 At the top right is a large eucalyptus (70 or 80 feet high).
 The dark slot running up the centre of the picture is Leechwell Lane.
 Jan and Suzie are sitting on deckchairs between the two cypress trees (it was from these trees that I suspended my first rig to take the photo of our house shown here).|